KivalM/actix-svelte-webapp/README.md

 This repository aims to grow over time to include more features and more technologies that are commonly used in web stacks and Rust projects.

+The project consists of a actix-hosted production environment while still maintaining the Vite development server for better development experience.
+See the 'How to run' and 'Developement' sections below

 ## The Stack
 ### The Backend